 "Oh my God, Dad.
 Are you guys OK?"

 "Yes, we're both alive, and the police are pulling up.
-Your Angel subdued the two killers, saved our lives.
+Your Angel saved our lives.
 Mac, I need you right now.
 We're pretty shaken up."

-"On my way, Dad; take care of Ronnie."
+"On my way, Dad.
+Take care of Ronnie."

 Looking down the street, John Merrick spotted Angel as she entered the massive office building on the other side of the intersection.
 As the patrol car pulled up, John placed the gun on the sidewalk and stepped away.
 The officer who exited the patrol car followed a standard procedure for active shooter situations.